 He led her out of her bedroom, down the stairs and out of the house.
-They stopped at the car park and he pulled off the cover put over the new hybrid vehicle he bought for Genesis.
-Then he led Lexus to the driver’s side and opened the door.
+They stopped at the car park and he pulled off the cover placed over the new hybrid vehicle he bought for Genesis.
+He led Lexus to the driver’s side and opened the door.

 “Sounds and smells like a new car, dad.”
 He heard excitement in her voice.
 He helped her into the vehicle, got in beside her and took out the blindfold.

 She was breathless, eyes popped out in disbelief.